developerfred/papi-simulator/README.md

 ## 👨‍💻 Usage

-1. Select a network (Westend, Paseo, Rococo, or Polkadot)
+1. Select a network (Westend, Paseo or Polkadot)
 2. Choose an example from the dropdown menu
 3. Edit the code in the editor if desired
 4. Click "Run Code" to execute